 aUI was created in the 1950s by W. John Weilgart, Ph.D.
-(1913-1981), a philosopher and psychoanalyst originally from Vienna, Austria.
-He strove to design a form of communication based on what he proposed could be fundamental, universal elements of human thought and expression.
+(1913-1981), an idealistic philosopher and psychoanalyst originally from Vienna, Austria.
+As his contribution to world 'peace through understanding,' he designed a form of communication based on what he proposed could be fundamental, universal elements of human thought and expression.
+His goal was to facilitate conscious thought and remind us of our common humanity and spirituality.
 In his psychotherapy work, he sometimes used client created aUI formulations to reveal possible subconscious associations to problematic concepts.

 Weilgart followed Gottfried Leibniz' proposal for an alphabet of human thought that would provide a universal way to analyze ideas by breaking them down into their component pieces—to be represented by a unique "real" character.
 In the early 18th century, Leibniz outlined his characteristica universalis, the basic elements of which would be pictographic characters representing a limited number of elementary concepts.
 René Descartes suggested that a lexicon of a universal language should consist of primitive elements.
 The history of this language philosophy is delineated in Umberto Eco's The Search for the Perfect Language (1995).